Townhouse Exterior Cedar Staining

-The townhouses in Futuna Village feature band-sawn cedar weatherboards, which are finished with a Cabot’s oil-based Weatherboard and Fence Stain in the colour of “Barley”.
+The houses in Futuna feature band-sawn cedar weatherboards, which are finished with a Cabots Deck and Exterior Stain Oil Based.

-The Building Control Committee will periodically inspect all townhouses in the village to ascertain the condition of the cedar weatherboards and stain and if considered necessary will issue recommendations to owners to have them restained.
+The Building Control Committee will periodically inspect all houses to ascertain the condition of the cedar weatherboards and stain and if considered necessary will issue recommendations to owners to have them re-stained.

-The life of the Cabot’s stain used is limited to 5 years
+The life of the Cabot’s stain used is limited to 3 years to 5 years.

 Proper maintenance is essential to prevent fibre rotting, otherwise sanding of the weatherboards is required, resulting in a smoother finish not consistent with the other properties.